pjtunstall/mad/README.md

 Think of any suitable state variables that we want trigger automatic updates.
 We also have the option (escape hatch) of being able to simply call the `update` method on the app.

+Rewrite write event handlers to only modify virtual DOM.
+These include handlers for `keydown` and `keyup` events, `animationend`, and those for dealing with messages from the socket.

 Rewrite the code to use the framework.
 Some of this will just be a matter of switching from DOM syntax to virtual DOM syntax.
 I anticipate it will only be in the event handlers whose logic will need changing a bit.

 ## Extra

 - FIX
-  - I don't know if this will occur nwo that disconnections during countdown are handled better, but I'll leave the details here just in case.
-Server crasheed once when a player in Safari CTR+SHIFT+R's to view simplified page, without styles, during countdown.
+  - Possibly already fixed now that disconnections during countdown are handled better, but I'll leave the details here just in case.
+Server crashed once when a player in Safari pressed CTR+SHIFT+R to view simplified page, without styles, during countdown.
 Apparently this led to them being undefined even though the normal disconnection logic had not gone ahead.
-But I've tried a few times and haven't managed to replicate it.
+I've tried a few times and haven't managed to replicate it.
 It triggered the classic lightning-conductor-of-errors, `isDead(player)`.
-I've since added some protections and logging in case of future issues.
+Since then I've added some protections and logging in case of future issues.

 ````
 return grid[player?.position?.y][player?.position?.x].type === "fire";